zuriscript/signalstory/docs/docs/plugins/status.md

    );
    ```

-2. **Effect returning Promises**: Effects returning promises are also fully supported by Plugin, either using an async block or directly returning a promise.
-The loading and modification status of the store can be tracked during the execution of the promise.
+2. **Effect returning Promises**: the plugin fully supports effects that return promises, whether utilizing an async block or directly returning a promise.

    ```typescript
    // Example of using a promise in an effect